North Thames Gas Board: History

-Although named North Thames, the gas board supplied gas to several areas south of the river Thames, including the Richmond, Morden, Chertsey, Ascot, Bracknell and Maidenhead areas.
+Although named North Thames, the gas board supplied gas to several areas south of the river Thames, including the Battersea, Richmond, Morden, Chertsey, Ascot, Bracknell and Maidenhead areas.

 The North Thames Gas Board operated staff sports clubs, welfare and other leisure activities for employees, inherited from its predecessor the GLCC.
 Its sports ground, now derelict, is located on Leigh Road in East Ham, next to the North Circular Road, and is also the location of a (now disused) gasometer.
 At one time, it also operated a sports ground in Acton.

 NTGB initials can still be seen on service covers across London dating from the era of its operation.

 Operations

 Town gas had traditionally been produced by carbonising (roasting) coal.
 The majority of gas made by the North Thames Gas Board in 1949 still used this method.
 In addition water gas was produced by passing steam through white-hot coke.
 During the 1950s the price of coal, a major feed-stock for gas-making, rose considerably doubling from 64s.3d. (£3.21) per ton in 1950 to 123s.11d. (£6.20) per ton in 1959.
 The board had to increase its domestic gas price from 1s 4d. per therm in 1951 to 2s 1.85d. per therm in 1957, an increase of 62%.
 In contrast the domestic price for electricity rose by only 22% in the 1950s and domestic oil prices increased by only 12%.
 The board found it difficult to further penetrate the domestic and commercial space heating, central heating and other markets.
 The board instigated new more efficient and cost-effective processes for gas-making including a ‘Gas Integrale’ plant at Kensal Green in 1955, and a plant using low-grade coal at Bromley in 1960.
 The board also developed process for reforming oil to produce gas including plants at Southall and Romford and butane/air plants at Beckton, Bromley and Fulham.
 These new processes shifted the production of gas away from coal carbonisation to gas/oil reforming.